Frequently Asked Questions

 There are several main entrances right at the parking lot.
+Look for the metal doors.
 If you come during the week, one of our office staff will greet you and answer any questions.
-If you come for worship, we always have greeters who stand by the door and will greet you and answer any questions.

 Can I just come and visit without having to worry about making any commitments

 Monday through Thursday from 9:00am to 4:00 pm.